 Benefits of Liposuction

 Liposuction in the face and neck typically results in a more rejuvenated, youthful appearance.
 The definition of facial angles that have softened over time can be vastly improved following the removal of stubborn fat.
 Patients who elect to undergo liposuction typically benefit from:

 - More refined angles around the neck

 Ideal candidates for liposuction have a stable overall body weight and good skin elasticity (the ability of the skin to snap back).
-Patients who lack skin elasticity are, unfortunately, not considered great candidates for this type of procedure as the ultimate results rely on the skin “shrinking” or snapping back into place.
+Patients who lack skin elasticity are, unfortunately, not considered great candidates for this type of procedure, as the ultimate results rely on the skin “shrinking” or snapping back into place.
 For individuals whose skin demonstrates too much laxity to qualify for liposuction alone, Dr. John Hilinski may also recommend a neck lift and/or facelift procedure.
 These treatments can eliminate excess skin and tighten remaining tissues in conjunction with fat removal via liposuction, helping to create an optimal outcome.

 Liposuction is often performed under local anesthesia with or without oral sedation, allowing patients to remain comfortable and relaxed throughout the course of treatment.
 During the procedure, tiny incisions are first made discreetly in (or near) the treatment areas.
 Excess fat is then carefully extracted using very thin instruments to ensure the resulting contour is even.
 Unlike liposculpture involving areas like the abdomen and thighs, liposuction of the face and neck involves the removal of small but strategic volumes of fat.

 This versatile procedure can be performed alone or in combination with other facial plastic surgeries, such as a neck lift, facelift, midface lift, rhinoplasty, or chin implants.
 In most cases, patients are able to return home the same day of treatment under the care and supervision of a friend or family member.